 • Environmental factors: Change in weather like increase in humidity, heat, exposure to the sun, flickering lights, loud sound, strong smell, etc.

 • Dietary factors: Skipping meal, alcohol, Food items like chocolate, caffeine, MSG, etc.

 The exact causes of headache is not known.
 It is known that the brain tissue can’t sense pain due to a lack of pain receptors.
 However, the covering (meninges) surrounding the brain, some nerves originating from the brain, and head and neck blood vessels can signal pain.
 Pain signals can also be received from the sinuses, muscles, teeth, and soft tissue and periosteum surrounding the skull.

 There are more than 300 types of headaches, but only minority headaches have a known cause/ underlying condition called as Secondary headache.
 The remaining majority of headaches can’t be associated with any underlying disease and are called as called Primary headaches.

+After the causes of headache know about its types.
 Headaches can be broadly classified into primary and secondary headaches.

 Primary headache is a headache that is not associated with any other pathology or disease.

 Secondary headache is seen as associated with other conditions and occurs as one of the symptoms or byproduct of the condition.